isomerpages/nlb-biblioasia/pages/test2.md

 Oh, it's been wonderful.
 Yeah, I never dared to expect it, I guess.
 When I first started writing the book, maybe five or six years ago, a part of me worried that no one would want to publish, let alone read a book that was you know –essentially, when I started writing it, I thought of it as a book about land reclamation in the 1960s in Singapore, which is, you know, quite a departure from my first book, which was speculative fiction, and it's a bit more flashy.
 And it has all these like sci-fi concepts.
 And this was deep historical fiction, essentially, and very specifically Singaporean setting.
 But thankfully, you know, it did get published, obviously, and has received a pretty great response, both in Singapore as well as abroad.
 And the story seems to be pretty universal in some ways, and has spoken to a wide cross section of people across the world.

 Gek Han
-I saw on Instagran you said that, exactly what you said just now, that you weren't sure if this book will be well received, and it's clearly very beloved.
+I saw on Instagram you said that, exactly what you said just now, that you weren't sure if this book will be well received, and it's clearly very beloved.
 And you've done a lot of book tours.
 Do you think there has been a difference between the local reception and international ones?

 Rachel
 I think it maybe there's definitely a difference in terms of the context and people, because when I do events here, I have to explain a lot less.
 So that's been really nice being able to do an event and not have to say, well, you know, Singapore is a really small country.
 And so because of that land reclamation isn't, you know, doing all that.
 Everyone kind of comes into the room already with this knowledge and the same similar knowledge, similar experiences in some way that I had growing up.
 And even intimidatingly, perhaps more knowledge than I have, because they're often people from older generations there who have lived through this or have seen this or have experienced other parts of it that I personally have never experienced.
 So it's both intimidating and exhilarating, because I get to speak to people who really get it, who really lived through it.
 And I've been very grateful and heartened by the fact that it seems to ring true to a lot of people here as well.
 That was what I set out to do.
 When I started writing the book, I wanted it to be read widely and across the world.
 But my primary audience or the audience I had in mind when I was reading it was someone like myself or someone like the people I knew growing up and my friends and family.